OpeOnikute/opeonikute.github.io/posts/Coordinated-Batch-Processing-with-Python-and-RabbitMQ.md

 For most simple workloads, you likely don't have to think about writing the most optimal process.
 You can get away with a simple `for` loop that iterates over all the items that need processing and you're done.
 Simple and sweet.

 When workloads start to get larger, things get more interesting.
 You start to realize that the `for` loop has begun to take longer to finish.
 You now need to explore ways to split that workload among different processes.
-With each process doing a bit of the work in parallel, your total processing time (TPT) reduces and you're happy.
+With each process doing a bit of the work concurrently, your total processing time (TPT) reduces and you're happy.

 This concept is one of the various ways you can apply co-ordinated batch processing to handle complex workloads.
-In this post, we'll be exploring a simple pattern for parallel work processing, **the join pattern**, whilst writing logic in Python and providing work queues with RabbitMQ.
+In this post, we'll be exploring a simple pattern for concurrent work processing, **the join pattern**, whilst writing logic in Python and providing work queues with RabbitMQ.

 ## Requirements